 The agency model works because the sum of the various inputs is comprehensive vs being biased toward one or two competencies.
 The same applies to your Agency Management Software.
 If you're trying to make sound agency decisions based on just the output of a Project Management system, you're working with only part of the puzzle.

 The same goes for Accounting data and Media data.
 You need integrated data to make insightful decisions.
-That's where Advantage's AQUA system can help.
-It's built specifically to bring all your operational and Media data together into one place so you have a complete picture.
+That's where Advantage Software can help.
+Our agency management system is built specifically to bring all your operational and Media data together into one place so you have a complete picture.